sallyinnis/STAT545-participation/README.md

 # STAT545-participation

 # Welcome to my participation repository
-  * This repository is for UBC STAT545 class and will contain class participation and some assignment files.
+  * This repository is for UBC STAT545 2019 term 1 class and will contain class participation markdown and knitted files.
+  * CM = "Class Meeting"

 ## Some info on me!
   1. My name is Sally!